-Electrical contractors who are installing DER equipment, such as rooftop solar PV will be required to provide information about what has been installed on site when registering an electronic Certificate of Compliance (eCoC).
+Electrical contractors who are installing DER equipment, such as rooftop solar PV will be required to provide information about what has been installed on site to the DER Register.
+Your local NSP will provide instructions for what to do in the lead up to 1 March 2020.